 December 31 2023 US\$ June 30 2023 US\$

-Carrying amount at July 1 85,660,000 -
+Carrying amount at July 1 85,660,000 5

 Funding at fair value 85,000,000 84,500,000

 Amortized interest 10,499,284 13,462,160

 Fair value gain on DFA (387,284) (12,302,160)

 Carrying amount at December 31/June 30 180,772,000 85,660,000

-Pursuant to the DFA and amended DFA, Ocelot SPV LP, an affiliate of Carlyle and Abingworth, in collaboration with Carlyle's and Abingworth's development company Launch Therapeutics, and together with a co-investor (together, the "DFA Investors") have committed to provide Opthea US\$170 million in funding, of which US\$50 million (net of US\$0.5 million of funding costs) was paid in September 2022.
-Opthea received the proceeds from the first tranche of the DFA, with the remainder being funded in two additional tranches: one paid on December 31, 2022 and the remaining paid before December 31, 2023.
-Pursuant to the DFA, Opthea is required to use commercially reasonable efforts to develop sozinibercept for the treatment of wet AMD in accordance with the DFA, including pursuant to certain development timelines set forth therein.
+Pursuant to the DFA and amended DFA, Ocelot SPV LP, an affiliate of Carlyle and Abingworth, in collaboration with Carlyle's and Abingworth's development company Launch Therapeutics, and together with a co-investor (together, the "DFA Investors") have committed to provide Opthea US\$170 million in funding, of which US\$85 million was paid in December 2023.
+Opthea is required to use commercially reasonable efforts to develop sozinibercept for the treatment of wet AMD in accordance with the DFA and amended DFA, including pursuant to certain development timelines set forth therein.
+The amended DFA resulted in a co-investor contributing funding of \$50 million directly to the Company in December 2023 on the same terms and conditions as the existing agreement.
+The Company exercised significant judgement in accounting for the amended DFA, including consideration of whether the amended DFA resulted in a modification of the original loan.
+The Company concluded that the amended DFA amended DFA area return and repayment profile, and there have been no substantive changes in the original terms and conditions of the loan.